Need Help?

 For decades students at colleges and universities around the country have been celebrating both their academic achievements and their cultural heritages at specialized commencement events.
 Many of these events are student-initiated and usually occur during the university-wide commencement weekend.
 These events provide a sense of community for minority students who often experience tremendous culture shock at their impersonalized institutions.
 For many students these events are the "payoff" for staying in school, and friends and families find the smaller, more ethnic ceremonies both meaningful and personal.

-Lavender Graduation is an event to which LGBTQIA+ students look forward, where they not only share their hopes and dreams with one another, but where they are officially recognized by the institution for their leadership and their successes and achievements.
+Lavender Graduation is an event to which LGBTTQQIP2SA students look forward, where they not only share their hopes and dreams with one another, but where they are officially recognized by the institution for their leadership and their successes and achievements.

-The significance of "Lavender"
+The significance of the color lavender